14 Dec 2020

 HARBOURSIDE – DARLING HARBOUR

 In October 2020 Mirvac submitted its latest Response to Submissions Concept proposal for a 166m residential tower on top of a 6-7 storey office and retail podium on the Harbourside site at Darling Harbour.
-The proposal includes a 1500 sq m rooftop Guardian Square adjacent Pyrmont Bridge and apartment buildings at 50- Murray Street, Pyrmont (lodge link to Mirvac’s application).
+The proposal includes a 1500 sq m rooftop Guardian Square adjacent Pyrmont Bridge and apartment buildings at 50- Murray Street, Pyrmont.
 Pyrmont Action’s submission can be found under separate news.
+Pyrmont Action continued to seek modifications around build form, tower location and impact against Pyrmont Bridge.
+The Independent Planning Commission -IPC has now made their determination and can be found under IPC Harbourside.

 BLACKWATTLE BAY REDEVELOPMENT